LinoxGH/EnhancedCrates/README.md

 ### How To Use:
 First of all prepare yourself an example key item, can be a custom item or a plain old diamond. <br/>
 Now use `/crates type add <crate-type>` to create your crate type. <br/>
 Now we need to add some rewards to this crate type.
-Get yourself some items that you think would be neat.
-And for each of them hold the item and use `/crates edit <crate-type> reward add <weight>`. <br/>
+Get yourself some rewards that you think would be neat.
+And add them using `/crates edit <crate-type>`. <br/>
 Prepare yourself a nice crate area, you should also put a block on where you want the crate to be, plugin does not place any blocks.
 Then run `/crates create <crate-name> <x> <y> <z> <world> <crate-type>`. <br/>
 All done!
 Now you can right click to open the crate and get a random reward.

 ### Features:
-- Custom Item support
+- Custom item support
+- Multiple item support
+- Money reward with Vault support
+- Command reward support
 - Multiple crate and crate type support
+- Translation support
 - Freedom to choose your own key for the crates
 - Seperate permission node for each crate type
-- Easy on performance
+- Easy on performance - Lightweight
+- Easy to use GUI to edit crate types
 - Free and open source

 ### Commands:
 - /crates - Displays help.
 - /crates help [page] - Displays help.
 - /crates list crates|types - Displays a list of all crates and types.
-- /crates list rewards <crate-type> - Displays a list of rewards for the crate type.
+- /crates list rewards <crate-type> - Displays a list of rewards for the crate type in a GUI.
 - /crates create <crate-name> <x> <y> <z> <world> <crate-type> - Creates a crate.
 - /crates delete <crate-name> - Deletes a crate.
 - /crates type add|delete <crate-type> - Adds or deletes a crate type.
 The held item will be the key for the created crate type.
-- /crates edit <crate-type> reward add|set-weight <weight> - Adds a new reward or sets the weight of a pre-existing reward.
-The held item must be identical to the reward(e.g same -amount).
-- /crates edit <crate-type> reward remove - Removes the held reward.
-- /crates edit <crate-type> key set - Changes the key for the crate type with held item.
+- /crates edit <crate-type> - Opens a GUI to let you edit the rewards and the key of the crate type.
-- /crates give <player> key <crate-type> [silent] - Gives a key for the crate type to the player.
+- /crates give <player> key|reward <crate-type> [silent] - Gives a key or a random reward of the crate type to the player.
 A silent give won't print out any messages, hence more suitable for other plugins' use.

 ### Permissions:
 - crates.* - Master permission node for the whole plugin.